LeahJKH/Cyberpunk-Edgerunners-API/README.md

     }
 }
 ```
-so far it has ["David", "Lucy", "Rebecca"]
+so far it has ["David", "Lucy", "Rebecca", "Maine"]